storj/docs/app/learn/page.md

 ## What Happens When You Upload

 When a file is uploaded, it’s first encrypted by the Uplink client using an encryption key held by that client.
-Next, it’s erasure-coded, meaning it’s broken up into at least 80 pieces, of which only 29 (any 29) are required to reconstitute a file.
-(The redundancy from erasure coding is far more efficient than replicating files and this technology used by most data storage systems, including DVDs, which is why you can still watch a movie even if there are scratches and fingerprints on the disk.)
+Next, it’s erasure-coded, meaning it’s broken up into pieces, of which only a subset are required to reconstitute a file.
+The redundancy from erasure coding is far more efficient than replicating files and this technology used by most data storage systems, including DVDs, which is why you can still watch a movie even if there are scratches and fingerprints on the disk.

+For example, we may need 29 of the 80 pieces we uploaded.

 The Uplink Client then contacts the satellite to get a list of Storage Nodes on which to store the pieces.
 The satellite returns more than 80 Storage Node addresses.
 The Uplink Client uploads pieces peer-to-peer, in parallel, directly to the Storage Nodes.
 The Uplink client stops attempting to upload pieces once 80 pieces have been successfully uploaded to at least 80 Storage Nodes.